mozilla/glean/docs/user/pings/custom.md

       - default
 ```

-## Sending a custom ping
+## Submitting a custom ping

-To send a custom ping, call the `send` method on the `PingType` object that the Glean SDK generated for your ping.
+To collect and queue a custom ping for eventual uploading, call the `submit` method on the `PingType` object that the Glean SDK generated for your ping.

-For example, to send the custom ping defined above:
+For example, to submit the custom ping defined above:

 {{#include ../../tab_header.md}}